SatSale/SatSale/README.md

 ```html
 <iframe src="http://YOUR_SERVER_IP:8000/" style="margin: 0 auto;display:block;width:420px;height:240px;border:none;overflow:hidden;" scrolling="no"></iframe>
 ```
-Changing `YOUR_SERVER_IP` to the IP address of the machine you're running SatSale on.
+(change height to 380 if using LND to account for longer addresses) Changing `YOUR_SERVER_IP` to the IP address of the machine you're running SatSale on.
 Optionally, you can redirect a domain to that IP and use that instead.

 ### Using HTTPS & Domains